dms-viz/dms-viz-docs/visualizing-data/web-tool-api/index.md

 ### Remote

-Alternativley, if your raw `.json` file is hosted somewhere online – like on GitHub, for example – you can provide the link to this file by clicking on the `Remote` button under the `Upload Data` section.
+Alternatively, if your raw `.json` file is hosted somewhere online – like on GitHub, for example – you can provide the link to this file by clicking on the `Remote` button under the `Upload Data` section.

 <div align="center">
   <img src="/assets/remote-upload-example.png" alt="Remote Upload" />
 </div>

-You can try yourself by pasting the following link into the URL text box:
+You can try it yourself by pasting the following link into the URL text box:

 ```md
 https://raw.githubusercontent.com/dms-viz/configure_dms_viz/main/tests/sars2/output/sars2.json
 ```

 This approach has some advantages.
 For example, after providing a link to your data, this link is saved in the URL, allowing you to share a view of **`dms-viz`** with the data pre-loaded and ready to view.
-Also, this approach allows you to proivde a markdown description (also hosted remotely) of the datasets.
+Also, this approach allows you to provide a markdown description (also hosted remotely) of the datasets.

 #### Providing A Description